 The materials relating to the offering do not constitute, and may not be used in connection with, an offer or solicitation in any place where offers or solicitations are not permitted by law.
-If a jurisdiction requires that the offering be made by a licensed broker or dealer and the initial purchasers or any affiliate of the initial purchasers is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the initial purchasers or such affiliate on behalf of the issuer in such jurisdiction.
+If a jurisdiction requires that the offering be made by a licensed broker or dealer and the initial purchasers or any affiliate of the initial purchasers is a licensed broker or dealer in that jurisdiction.
+This offering shall be deemed to be made by the initial purchasers or such affiliate on behalf of the issuer in such jurisdiction.
 This offering memorandum has been sent to you in an electronic form.
-You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently, none of Credit Suisse (Hong Kong) Limited, UBS AG Hong Kong Branch, Barclays Bank PLC and Orient Securities (Hong Kong) Limited as Joint Bookrunners and Joint Lead Managers, or any person who controls any of them or any of their director, officer, employee or agent of any of them or affiliate of any such person accepts any liability or responsibility whatsoever in respect of any difference between the offering memorandum distributed to you in electronic format and the hard copy version available to you.
+You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently, none of Credit Suisse (Hong Kong) Limited, BOCI Asia Limited, Orient Securities (Hong Kong) Limited, Tensant Securities Limited and VTB Capital plc as Joint Bookrunners and Joint Lead Managers, or any person who controls any of them or any director, officer, employee or agent of any of them or affiliate of any such person accepts any liability or responsibility whatsoever in respect of any difference between the offering memorandum distributed to you in electronic format and the hard copy version available to you on request from the Joint Lead Managers and the Joint Bookrunners.